gdt050579/AppCUI-rs/docs/chapter-4/menu.md

 ## Methods

-The following methods are available for every `Menu` object
+The following methods are available for every `Menu` object:

 | Method         | Purpose                                                               |
 | -------------- | --------------------------------------------------------------------- |